Javascript must be enabled to continue!

 Abstract

-The objective of our study was to assess prospectively the neuropsychiatric features in sCJD (and their impact on caregivers) and compare them with five other neurodegenerative diseases: Alzheimer’s disease (AD), dementia with Lewy bodies (DLB), progressive supranuclear palsy (PSP), behavioral variant frontotemporal dementia (bvFTD) and semantic variant primary progressive aphasia (svPPA).
+The objective of our study was to assess prospectively the neuropsychiatric features in sCJD (and their impact on caregivers) and compare them with five other neurodegenerative diseases: Alzheimer’s disease (AD), dementia with Lewy bodies (DLB), progressive supranuclear palsy, behavioural variant frontotemporal dementia (bvFTD) and semantic variant primary progressive aphasia.

-The Neuropsychiatric Inventory (NPI) was given at the first UCSF research visit to caregivers of 789 serial patients evaluated at the UCSF Memory and Aging Center from January 2000 through November 2016 who met diagnostic research criteria for one of the six neurodegenerative disorders.
+The Neuropsychiatric Inventory (NPI) was given at the first UCSF research visit to caregivers of 789 serial patients evaluated at the UCSF Memory and Aging Center from January 2000 through November 2016 who met the diagnostic research criteria for one of these six neurodegenerative disorders.

-All subjects also had to have a Mini-Mental Status Evaluation (MMSE) and demographic data (age, sex, years of education).
+All subjects underwent a Mini-Mental State Examination, and demographic data (age, sex, years of education) were collected.

-We hypothesized that sCJD has a very prominent behavioral and neuropsychiatric profile, which might help distinguish it from other neurodegenerative diseases.
+We hypothesized that sCJD has a very prominent behavioural and neuropsychiatric profile, which might help to distinguish it from other neurodegenerative diseases.

-Of our sCJD cohort (n=92), 97% had at least one NPI neuropsychiatric symptom, and half had at least six of the 12 NPI symptom categories, by their first research visit.
+Of our sCJD cohort (n = 92), 97% exhibited at least one and 50% at least six of the 12 symptoms on the NPI at the time of their first research visit.

-Even the least common behavior, Disinhibition, occurred in 19%.
+Even the least common behaviour, disinhibition, occurred in 19%.

-Although no neuropsychiatric symptom is pathognomonic for sCJD, certain symptoms might help differentiate sCJD from some other neurodegenerative diseases.
+No neuropsychiatric symptom is pathognomonic for sCJD, but specific symptoms may enable the differentiation of sCJD from other neurodegenerative diseases.

-Our findings support the inclusion of behavioral symptoms in sCJD diagnostic criteria.
+Our findings support the inclusion of behavioural symptoms in sCJD diagnostic criteria.

 Related Results